ChASE-library/ChASE/docs/usage.rst

      - desired absolute tolerance of computed eigenpairs
    * - ``mode``
      - In
      - for sequences of eigenproblems, if reusing the eigenpairs obtained from last system.
 If mode = 'A', reuse, otherwise, no.
    * - ``opt``
      - In
      - determining if using internal optimization of Chebyshev polynomial degree.
        If opt='S', use, otherwise, no.

 p<x>chase
 ^^^^^^^^^^

 ``p<x>chase`` solves an eigenvalue problem with given configuration of parameters on distributed-memory architectures.
-When CUDA is enabled, it will automatically use multi-GPUs with the configuration 1GPU per MPI rank.
+When CUDA is enabled, it will automatically use multi-GPUs with the configuration 1 GPU per MPI rank.

 The APIs for the C interfaces are as follows: